I know how it is…

-As Doctors of Oriental Medicine, we’re big on eating with the seasons and make a handful of adjustments when the weather gets hot.
+As Doctors of Oriental Medicine, Randy and I are big on eating with the seasons and make a handful of adjustments when the weather gets hot.
 You can read about them in more detail here, but for the purposes of this post, let’s just say our summer meals feature lots of green soups and protein-rich salads.
 Think fresh, colorful abundance.

-We’ll break things down meal-by-meal here.
+I’ll break things down meal-by-meal.
 That way, you can mix and match over the next three days (and beyond).

-For me, breakfast is a cup of matcha or coffee with a couple spoonfuls of coconut milk and a capful of MCT oil (the stuff of bulletproof intermittent fasting, in other words).
+For me, breakfast is a cup of matcha or coffee with a spoonful of ghee and spoonful of coconut oil (the stuff of bulletproof intermittent fasting, in other words).